 What more does a man need?

 The only gripe I have with Lima is that the cost of living is higher than it is in Bogota or Mexico City.
 Don’t get me wrong, it’s still super affordable, but considering its infrastructure is less developed than the two aforementioned cities, I have trouble coming to terms with spending more and getting less.

 Now is a great time to go.
 Since the economy is showing no signs of slowing down, I expect this city will only get more expensive in coming years.

 Coming in at #3 is Bogota, Colombia.
 In my opinion, Bogota offers the best value out of any capital city in South America.
 You can find top-notch restaurants, bars and museums and live a good life at a third of the cost of any major American city.
 The people are friendly, the women are top-notch and booze is cheap.
 Unfortunately, criminality is more of a problem here than it is in, say, Lima or Guadalajara, but as long as you’re somewhat careful, it is unlikely that anything bad will happen to you.

-2018 is a good time to go to Bogota because the economy has only just started to recover from an economic downturn.
-Growth is expected in 2018 so you could very well see prices increases the following year.
+Now is a good time to go to Bogota because the economy has only just started to recover from an economic downturn.
+Growth is expected so you could very well see prices increases the following year.
 This is exactly what happened in Peru around 2016.

 Get to Bogota before it gets more expensive.
 Right now, it’s still a hell of a deal.

 2) Cali, Colombia